-In this section describe the range of health or care needs the service will provide support for, including any specialist services/care provision.

-Detail the care and support the service offers and to whom
+Accommodation based services and domiciliary support services.
+In this section, describe the range of health or care needs the service will provide support for, including any specialist services/care provision.
+Also detail the care and support the service offers and to whom